xiaohan2012/daily-reading/august/broder-random-spanning-tree.md

 thus, proof is done.

-note: we are lucky that transition kernel `P` satisfies the stationary distribution.
+note: we are lucky that transition kernel $`P`$ satisfies the stationary distribution.

 ## implications of the theorem